salrashid123/tpm2/tpm_make_activate/README.md

 3) On TPM-A,
 Unwrap the encryptedSecret to reveal the  secret TPM-B sent.

-You can return the encrypted secret to TPM-A and show that TPM-B 'owns' EK and AK
+You can return the _unencrypted_ secret to TPM-A and show that TPM-B 'owns' EK and AK

 ```bash
 # ls